bzaar/prolog/README.md

 *   Extensible: any component (see the dependencies chart again) can be swapped for your own: if you don’t like the standard depth-first left-to-right engine, go ahead and write your own.
 There are plenty of possibilities to explore there: implement tabling (intermediate result caching), concurrency, best goal order detection...

 *   Lean: XProlog runtime DLL is just 31K.
 That's all you need to run a compiled Prolog program.
+Compare this to ~ 700K of 'core' SWI-Prolog or XSB.

 *   Thread safe:
     *   Any number of queries can be running against one prolog program at any time.